Science-Bird/UniversalRadar/README.md

 - **`UniversalRadarIgnore`**: Equivalent to setting the mode of a moon to `Ignore`.
 This will mean Universal Radar won't change this moon at all by default.

-- **`UniversalRadarLineColor`**: Determines the colour of the contour lines (and radar objects if present) on your moon.
-Set this using the "Content Tag Color" field.

 - **`UniversalRadarBaseColor`**: Determines the colour of the contour shading on your moon.
 Set this using the "Content Tag Color" field.

+- **`UniversalRadarLineColor`**: Determines the colour of the contour lines on your moon.
+Set this using the "Content Tag Color" field.

+- **`UniversalRadarObjectColor`**: Determines the colour of any radar objects which generate on your moon.
+Set this using the "Content Tag Color" field.

+- **`UniversalRadarBackgroundColor`**: Determines the colour of the radar screen's background on your moon (usually it's black with a very slight tint of green).
+Set this using the "Content Tag Color" field.

-These all still keep the moon in `Auto` mode, though.
-So, if you really need more fine control, you can either ask me to change the default values for you or patch the return value of [this method](https://github.com/Science-Bird/UniversalRadar/blob/main/Patches/LLLConfigPatch.cs#L11) in my mod yourself.
+Most of these still keep the moon in `Auto` mode, though.
+So, if you really need more fine control, you can either ask me to change the default values for you or patch the return value of [this method](https://github.com/Science-Bird/UniversalRadar/blob/main/Patches/LLLConfigPatch.cs#L48) in my mod yourself.

 ### Making radar sprites